We’ve rounded up this year’s best camping chairs to guide you through the different ways you can comfortably kick back in nature.

 - Too large for backpacking

 Like all Helinox chairs, it sets up in snap and packs into an easy-to-carry sack.
-Lightweight at 2.13 lbs, it packs down to 4.5”x 5.5″x 15.5″.
-Made with advanced alloy DAC poles and weather-resistant fabric, this small-but-mighty chair can hold up to 260 lbs.
+Lightweight for its size at 3.11 lbs, it packs down to 4.5”x 5.″x 18.5″.
+Made with advanced alloy DAC poles, ventilated for summer, and weather-resistant fabric, this mighty chair can hold up to 320 lbs.

 - On the pricey side